Atharva2006/AutoDeleteWA/README.md

 ## Features

--Automates the deletion of WhatsApp messages.
+- Automates the deletion of WhatsApp messages.
--Built using Python and Playwright for browser automation.
+- Built using Python and Playwright for browser automation.
--Simple script-based solution – no extra tools or complex setup required.
+- Simple script-based solution – no extra tools or complex setup required.

 ## Requirements

--Python 3.8 or later
+- Python 3.8 or later
--Patchright for asynchronous Playwright integration
+- Patchright for asynchronous Playwright integration

 ## Installation